10 Best Magnetic Screwdrivers 2022 – Reviews & Buyer’s Guide

 |Best Value||ORIA OA-OH7 Precision Screwdriver||

 |Premium Choice||Steelman 8-Piece Diamond Tip Screwdriver Set||

 1. CREMAX Magnetic Screwdriver Set – Best Overall

 Many handymen have a simple code: when they want a new tool, they want the very best.
 So, what’s our pick for the best overall magnetic screwdriver?
 Our pick is the CREMAX CM-TH009 Magnetic Screwdriver Set.

 You get a nice value here: the set includes 14 different screwdriver sizes.
 The ergonomic design makes it easy to hold.
 And the included storage bag makes it easy to hold everything together.

 What’s the drawback?
 The only real downside is that the magnetized tip is likely to scratch off over time, especially if you frequently use the screwdriver.
-But this set still represents the best overall choice on our list.
+But this set still represents the overall best magnetic screwdriver set on our list.

 2. ORIA OA-OH7 Precision Screwdriver – Best Value

 As a busy handyman, you may not have a ton of money to throw at a new tool.
 In that case, you’re probably looking for the best magnetic screwdrivers for the money.
 In terms of value, our best budget choice is the ORIA OA-OH7 Precision Screwdriver.